Azure/azure-powershell/docker/README.md

 # Docker

+## Overview
-This Dockerfile enable running Azure-PowerShell in a container for each Linux distribution we support.
+This Dockerfile enable running Azure-PowerShell in a container for OS we support.

+## Configuration
 This requires Docker 17.05 or newer.
 It also expects you to be able to run Docker without `sudo`.
 Please follow [Docker's official instructions][install] to install `docker` correctly.

 [install]: https://docs.docker.com/engine/installation/

 ## Release